24 Best Website Feedback Tools for 2025

 Pricing: Starts at $49/mo on an annual plan.

-5. UserVoice
+6. UserVoice

 Centralized portal for product feedback management.

-Best for: Streamlined product feedback.
+Best for: Organizing feature requests and product feedback.

 UserVoice is a website feedback tool that aggregates all internal and customer feedback into one central, user-friendly hub.